SymfonyCasts/api-platform/sfcasts/ep3-custom-data/listeners-data.md

-# Listeners & Accessing the Resource Objects
+# Core Listeners & Accessing the "Resource" Objects

-Coming soon...

-But...
-I admit...
-I kinda cheated with this example.
-It was *really* easy because the object that I needed to operate on was the currently-authenticated `User` object.
+I gotta admit...
+I kinda cheated with the last example.
+The logic in the listener was *really* easy because the object that we needed to operate on was the currently-authenticated `User` object.
 That made it *super* easy to grab that *one* object and set some data on it.

-But... what if object we need to set the data on is *not* a `User` object... it's `CheeseListing` or something else.
-Where could we get that object from inside of our listener?
+But... what if the object we need to set the data on is *not* a `User` object... it's a `CheeseListing` or something else.
+For example, if the user goes to `/api/cheeses/1.jsonld`, how can we get access to the `CheeseListing` object with id 1 so that we can set data on it?
+Or even more interesting, if the user goes to `/api/cheeses.jsonld`, how could we get access to *all* of the `CheeseListing` objects that are about to be displayed so that we can set a custom field?

-is not the user object.
-It's just some entity.
-Where do we get the entity from in this situation to answer that question, I'm actually going to go over it in Google for APF platform events.
-We have not talked about much about the API platform event system yet, but one of the things I want to show you is that it gets to, is that a lot of what happens between an API platform behind the scenes is actually done via normal event listeners.
+## The Core API Platform Listeners

+To answer that question, search for "API Platform events".
+We haven't talked much about the API Platform event system yet.
+But in reality, almost *everything* that API Platform does is *actually* done by a listener behind the scenes.

-So for example, this `ReedListener` here is actually responsible for calling the data providers to actually get the data from the database.
-The `DeserealizeListener` is what deserealizes the JSON and updates or creates your object.
-Then later about `ValidateListener` `WriteListener` calls the data persisters and then there's some other ones.
+For example, this `ReadListener` is what's responsible for calling the data providers to, for example, fetch the objects from the database.
+Then, the `DeserealizeListener` is what deserializes the JSON on `POST`, `PUT` and `PATCH` request to update or create the object.
+Later, `ValidateListener` executes validation and `WriteListener` calls the data *persisters*.
+There are a few other listeners, but those do the majority of the work.
-Now, what I want you to notice is that both the readlistener and the deserializer listener are listening on `kernel.request` that's the same event that we are listening on and they will have a priority of four and two.
-Now, by default, when you, when you create a subscriber, you can specify down here a priority since we haven't.
-Our priority is zero.
-What that means is that we're actually being called after these two listeners.
-Now that's really important because these listeners take whatever data is being queried for.

-Or maybe if this is a new item, the data that's being created and sets it as a request attribute.
-So check this out.
-I'm actually going to go up here.
-And as an experiment, I'm going to say `dd($event->getRequest()->attributes->get('data')`, arrow, get data.
-That's the special key where API platform puts its data.
-Now, if we spin over now and our refresh, the collections end point for users, you can see that this is our page Nader object.
-The one we can loop over to get users.
-And if I go to `/user/1.jsonld`, then it is an individual user object.
-So you can use this data key off of the request attributes to get access to the items that you're working with, uh, on this request.
-So I'll remove that `dd()`.

-So this is really nice, but there's even another way that we could have loaded and set the `$isMe` field.
-The only problem with this solution is that it's only going to work inside of a request.
-This isn't going to work inside of a custom command instead of our CLI, because there is no request.
-So this listener's never going to be called, which for a security makes sense.
-There's if we're running a console command and not going to be an authenticated user anyways, but in other cases, you might have a field that you want that, that, uh, you need to calculate.
-And you do want that to be set inside of your CLI.
-Also let's solve that with a custom doctrine, post load listener,
+Now, check this out: both `ReadListener` and `DeserializeListener` listen to the `kernel.request` event - the *same* event that *we* are listening to.
+And these have a priority of 4 and 2.

+When you create a subscriber, you *can* specify a priority in the `getSubscribedEvents()` method.
+Since we haven't, our priority is zero.
+That means that our listener is called *after* both `ReadListener` and `DeserializeListener`.

+That's important because after calling the data providers, `ReadListener` *stores* that information on a request attribute!
+And if `DeserializeListener` creates a *new* object, it does the same.

+## Grabbing the Request "data" Attribute

+Check this out, in our listener - as an experiment - add `dd($event->getRequest()->attributes->get('data')`.

+That's the special key where API platform puts the "data" for the current API request.
+When we spin over now and refresh the collections endpoint for users... awesome!
+It's our `Paginator` object!
+We could loop over that to get access to ever `User` object that is *about* to be serialized.

+And when we go to `/user/1.jsonld`, this dumps the *individual* `User` object.

+So... this is awesome!
+At any point, we can grab the `data` key off of the request attributes to get access to the item or *items* that for the current API request.
+*This* is how you could set a custom field for *any* entity inside a listener.

+Remove that `dd()`.

+I really like the listener solution!
+Though, it does have two downsides, which may or may not be important.
+First, the event system isn't used in API Platform's GraphQL support... so this won't work if you're using GraphQL.
+And second, if you're writing some custom console commands, the `isMe` field will *never* be set there... because there's no request and so no `RequestEvent`!

+For the `isMe` field... that's probably fine... because *nobody* is the currently-authenticated user in a console command anyways.
+But if you *did* want the field to be available everywhere - *even* in a console command - we have one more solution: a Doctrine `postLoad` listener.
+Let's check that out next!